sathish-repos/productbe/README.md

 # E-commerce Backend Application (ES Module Syntax)

-This is a robust backend application built with Node.js, Express.js, and MongoDB, designed for an e-commerce platform, now using **ES Module syntax (import/export)**.
+This is a robust backend application built with Node.js, Express.js, and MongoDB, designed for an e-commerce platform, now using **ES Module syntax (import/export)** and **file-based logging**.
 It includes user authentication with JWT, product management, shopping cart functionality, and purchase history tracking.

 ## Features